alexandermendes/tei-viewer/README.md

 [Try it here](http://alexandermendes.github.io/tei-viewer/)

 Click the **Add Files** button to upload TEI XML documents and save them to local storage.
-The documents are then merged and transformed via XSLT to be displayed in both table and list formats.
+These documents are merged and transformed via XSLT to be displayed in both table and list formats.

-The **Clear** button removes all documents from local storage, the **Export to CSV** button exports all data currently in the table to a CSV file and the **Print** button prints, suprisingly.
+The **Clear** button removes all uploaded documents, the **Export to CSV** button exports the table to a CSV file and the **Print** button prints, suprisingly.

 ## Settings

 The following settings are provided:

-- **Table XSLT / List XSLT:** Specify the XSLT document used to transform and display your data.
+- **Table XSLT / List XSLT:** The XSLT documents used to transform and display your data.
 Submit a pull request to add additional stylesheets to this repository.

 - **Unique filenames:** Allow more than one file with the same filename to be uploaded.

-This setting can only be changed when local storage is empty.
+- **Default settings:** Result to default settings.

+Note that certain settings are disabled while XML files are loaded.

 ## Running offline

 It is possible to run tei-viewer offline, however, your browser will probably block certain AJAX calls to the local filesystem.
-There are various ways round this, depending on your browser, but perhaps one of the simplest is to just run a local server.
+There are various ways around this, depending on your browser, but perhaps one of the simplest is to just run a local server.